davep33l/fusion_fighters/README.md

 This website was created using HTML and CSS.

-The wireframes were created using [Balsamiq for Desktop](https://balsamiq.com/wireframes/desktop/).
+The wire-frames were created using [Balsamiq for Desktop](https://balsamiq.com/wireframes/desktop/).

 Images were resized using [Adobe Express](https://www.adobe.com/express/feature/image/resize)

 Images were compressed using [tinypng](https://tinypng.com/)

 Images were converted to webp format using [convertio.co](https://convertio.co/)

+Used the Code Spell Checker Extension in VS Code to review spelling on this README.md file

 ## Deployment